phac-nml/gnali/docs/index.md

 ## Release ##

-**gNALI 1.0.5**
+**gNALI 1.1.0**

-This release adds support for gnomADv3.1.1 and a verbose error logging option.
+This release adds functionality to work with VCF records with multiple transcripts and fixes handling of overlapping genes.

 ## Resources ##